MuzafferCemAtes/DataAnalystPortfolio/README.md

     I'm a Data Analyst passionate about coding, data analysis, and creating visual dashboards. <br>
     I'm constantly learning and updating my skills to stay up-to-date with the latest technologies. <br>
     I'm currently seeking new opportunities to apply my knowledge and expertise in the data analysis space. <br>
     Focusing on upgrading my skills in Tableau and Python to enhance my data analysis capabilities.

-    If you want to check my CV: [Muzaffer Cem Ates](https://github.com/MuzafferCemAtes/DataAnalystPortfolio/blob/main/MuzafferCemAtesCV.pdf)

   </p>
 </div>
 <br>